Graduating with Honors

-The 2017-2018 University Scholars application should include the completed form, a statement of one page (maximum) describing the (a) purpose of the project; (b) the rationale for the work; and (c) how the applicant hopes to benefit from the experience.
+The 2018-2019 University Scholars application should include the completed form, a statement of one page (maximum) describing the (a) purpose/rationale for the study; (b) description of the study/project; and (c) how the applicant hopes to benefit from the experience.
 A letter of endorsement from the faculty mentor who will supervise the work must also be included.

-Applications should be submitted by Tuesday, February 7, 2017 to Fallen Walker in EduGator Central, G416 Norman Hall.
+Applications should be submitted by Friday, February 16, 2018 to Aaron Ganas in EduGator Central, G416 Norman Hall.

-Students will be notified of their selection after Tuesday, February 28, 2017, along with faculty mentors and department chairs.
+Students will be notified of their selection by February 28, 2018, along with faculty mentors and school directors.

-Students interested in becoming a University Scholar through the College of Education may contact Fallen Walker in EduGator Central, G416 Norman Hall with any questions and visit the University Scholars Program page at www.scholars.ufl.edu for more information.
+Students interested in becoming a University Scholar through the College of Education may contact Aaron Ganas in EduGator Central, G416 Norman Hall with any questions and visit the University Scholars Program page at www.scholars.ufl.edu for more information.